In-situ Synchrotron X-Ray Photoelectron Spectroscopy Study of Medium-Temperature Baking of Niobium for SRF Application: Results

 \subsubsection{Oxygen}

 \\ It was identified that at \SI{300}{\degreeCelsius} and \SI{400}{\degreeCelsius}, the maximum of the O 1$s$ peak shifts to lower BE which is associated with the emerging of a new component at \SI{530.3}{\electronvolt} (Figure \ref{fig:XPS_OCFP_detailed}(d)).
-It is more intense at \SI{400}{\degreeCelsius} and gets more pronounced at lower photon energies of X-ray beam which implies it originates from the very surface.
-This peak may be associated with the formation of Nb-O-C bonds or be a characteristic feature of the niobium oxides with lower oxidation numbers.
+It is more intense at \SI{400}{\degreeCelsius} and it gets more pronounced at lower photon energiy of the X-ray beam which implies it originates from the very surface.
+This peak may be associated with the formation of Nb-O-C bonds or be a characteristic feature of niobium oxides with lower oxidation numbers.